 Originally, the unsupervised classification was performed after a three-steps pre-processing of the phenology and productivity variables (see Chapter 3, Dataset preparation): (1) removing highly correlated variables to avoid multicollinearity; (2) a first Principal Component Analysis (PCA) to select the optimal number of PCs and their associated variables showing the highest loadings; and (3) a final PCA to clearly associate each PC with one variable.
 However, test runs in this study (see Supplementary Material S1) have shown that the final LPD indicator does not differ significantly when it is derived using the raw phenological/productivity variables.
 Therefore, although the two-PCAs step is also implemented in LPDynR, only the removing of highly correlated variables (e.g. |r| > 0.7) is recommended before running the k-means clustering.

 In order to check for multicollinearity among the variables, the function rm_multicol() first calculates their averages among the years of the time series.
 Then, the process internally runs the function removeCollinearity() from the package virtualspecies (Leroy et al., 2016).
 This function allows the user to set up the minimum Pearson’s correlation absolute value, which can be modified by passing the argument multicol_cutoff.
 It is established to be r = 0.7 as default.
 A subset of random points of the data set can be used for the calculation of the correlation coefficient in case the rasters have a large number of pixels and the user wants to speed up the process.
 The default number of randomly selected points is 10% of total pixels in the raster.
 However, the number of points can be selected by passing sample.points = FALSE and nb.points equal to the required amount of points.
 Finally, the function automatically creates a multi band raster where each band corresponds to one randomly selected variable of each group of correlation.
 In addition, a dendrogram to visualize the groups of intercorrelated variables can be plotted if the user wants to, although not by default.
 For the present case study, which was run with five variables, the dendrogram produced can be seen in Supplementary Material S2.
-At the cut-off value of r = 0.7, three groups of intercorrelated variables were found and one variable of each group was selected to continue with the analysis (i.e. CF, SE and SL).
+At the cut-off value of r = 0.7, three groups of intercorrelated variables were found and one variable of each group was selected to continue with the analysis (i.e. Cyclic fraction, Season end day and Season length).

 In case the user would like to run the two-PCAs steps, both the first “screening PCA”, which is done over the uncorrelated variables, and the “final PCA” are subsequently performed with the same function PCAs4clust().
 In order to know the optimal number of variables to be used in the “final PCA”, a threshold of cumulative variance of the PCs is implemented.
 This threshold is established to be 0.9, i.e. 90% of the variance of the variables explained, as default.